DubaiSat-2: Propulsion system

-DubaiSat-2 is propelled by a propulsion system called The Hall Effect Propulsion System.
+DubaiSat-2 is equipped with a Hall-effect thruster.
 It is an electrical propulsion system with Xenon gas fuel and microwave cathode.
 The system will be used for the satellite's orbit correction and maintenance.

 Ground segment

 DubaiSat-2 ground system consists of the Main Mission Control Station, the Subsidiary Mission Control Station, the Main Image Receiving and Processing Station, Customer Image Receiving and Processing Station, and the Antenna system.

 The ground station monitors and controls the satellite.
 From there satellite operation planning is conducted, which includes imaging and download scenarios, mission timelines, orbit maintenance operation, and image downloads.
-The ground station is located at EIAST's premises in Dubai, United Arab Emirates.
+The ground station is located at MBRSC's premises in Dubai, United Arab Emirates.

 Launch

 DubaiSat-2 was successfully launched by a Dnepr rocket operated by Kosmotras of the Russian Federation.
-It has been placed into a polar Sun Synchronous Orbit at an altitude of 600 km and local UAE time of descending node of 10:30 am.
+It has been placed into a polar Sun-synchronous orbit at an altitude of 600 km and local UAE time of descending node of 10:30 am.
 Initially set for the last quarter of 2012, the launch took place at 07:10:16 UTC on 21 November 2013.
 Thirty one other satellites were deployed by the rocket, with an additional payload remaining attached to the upper stage.
 The revisit time for a ground location will be 8 days maximum.
 The tilting capability of DubaiSat-2 can go up to ±45° roll tilt, ±30° pitch tilt.